Custom Event Notification Templates¶

 OS: {{ dql_data.os }}

-Since the event contains only region
+Since the event only contains region

 and host